Professional practice situated in a global workplace, with international mobility and international and cultural engagement as centrepiece

 - Enabling students to compare perspectives on how knowledge and practice are developed across different countries and cultures;

-- Engaging students in exploration of issues related to globalisation;
+- Engaging students in the exploration of issues related to globalisation;

 - Developing students’ awareness of their own and other cultures as part of their course learning and assessment experiences;